AREN1921

 • Adequate liver and cardiac function

-• Patient with a diagnosis of Stage V Bilateral Wilms Tumor
+• Patient with a diagnosis of Stage V Bilateral Wilms tumor

 • Patients who in the opinion of the investigator are not able to comply with the study procedures are not eligible